Learn About Federal Direct Loans

 What Is the Process After I Complete and Submit My Direct Loan Application?

-After the loan has been posted to CUNYfirst, it is then originated (created) within the federal aid origination system.
-The origination, entrance counseling, Annual Student Aid Acknowledgment, and MPN must be confirmed within CUNYfirst before the loan can disbursed to your CUNYfirst account.
+After the loan has been posted to CUNYfirst the loan is then originated (created) within the Federal Aid origination system.
+The origination, Entrance Counseling, Annual Student Aid Acknowledgment and MPN must be confirmed within CUNYfirst before the loan can disburse to your CUNYfirst account.

 How Long Will It Take to Receive a refund?

 Federal Direct Loans follow the same refund procedures as other types of financial aid.
-You can learn more on the bursar’s refunds webpage.
+You can learn more here on the Bursar's refunds web page.

 What Can I Do if I Need to Increase, Decrease or Cancel My Direct Loan?

-You can request an increase, decrease, or cancel a not-yet disbursed direct loan by using the Federal Direct Loan Status Change Form on the financial aid forms webpage.
+You can request an increase, decrease, or cancel a not yet disbursed direct loan by using the Federal Direct Loan Status change form available on the financial aid forms webpage.

 What Should I Do if I Have Already Applied for a Direct Loan and Plan to Drop or Withdraw Below Six Credits or Completely?

-If your enrollment drops below six credits, your eligibility for disbursement and your loan repayment grace period will be affected.
-We recommend you speak with a financial aid representative or financial aid adviser before making changes to enrollment that will affect loan eligibility.
+If your enrollment drops below six credits your eligibility for disbursement and your loan repayment grace period will be affected.
+We recommend you speak with a financial aid representative or financial aid advisor before making changes to enrollment that will affect loan eligibility.
+Learn more about how to speak with someone on our financial aid services webpage.

 When Do I Pay Back Direct Loans?

-Visit the Federal Student Aid Portal Repayment page for information on loan repayment requirements, to access the loan simulator, and to learn about repayment plan options.
+Visit the Federal Student Aid Portal Repayment page for information on loan repayment requirements, to access the loan simulator and learn about repayment plan options.

 What Should I Do if I Have Forgotten the Type of Federal Student Loan(s) I Have Borrowed?